dylibso/discordbot/GUESTS.md

 we're happy to bump you up.
 The token rate is set low so that bugs in new plugins don't accidentally flood the server (or take too many resources from the bot process.)

+If you need to see logs for your plugin, you can run `/extendabot logs pluginname` -- Extendabot should respond with some statistics about the last execution and the logs from that execution.